 “V-Material is an advanced iteration of our X-Material that is masterfully designed for vibration absorption and dissipation.
-It has many structural characteristics of X-Material, but it’s unique damping properties were refined and enhanced for very specific applications.
+It has many structural characteristics of X-Material, but its unique damping properties were refined and enhanced for particular applications.
 To date, V-Material is far superior to any other structural material we have tested in vibration mitigation.”

-In a Wilson Audio Alexx V, you will find V-Material is incorporated into the cross brace, in the top of the woofer cabinet, and in the upper gantry.
-V-Material is also used in the new acoustic-diode feet, but more on that later.
+In a Wilson Audio Alexx V, V-Material is incorporated into the cross brace, at the top of the woofer cabinet, and in the upper gantry.
+V-Material is also used in the new acoustic-diode feet, but more later.

 Alexx V Time-Alignment

-Time alignment is one of the key tenants in Wilson’s design.
-The goal is to ensure that sound from each driver arrives at your ear in your listening position at the exact same time down to a few microseconds.
+Time alignment is one of the critical tenants of Wilson’s design.
+The goal is to ensure that sound from each driver arrives at your ear in your listening position simultaneously down to a few microseconds.

 The updated hardware improvements were taken from the XVX to allow for additional precision in the time domain.
 I asked Daryl to shed some color on the differences across the line.
 Daryl explained:

-“We have long stated the accurate and precise reproduction of music, especially in areas of micro detail, dynamic contrast, correct tonality of musical instruments depends on the loudspeaker’s ability to be carefully aligned in the time domain.
+“We have long stated the accurate and precise reproduction of music, especially in micro detail, dynamic contrast, and correct tonality of musical instruments depends on the loudspeaker’s ability to be carefully aligned in the time domain.

 The Alexia 2 has twice the number of tweeter module increments and so alignment from Alexia 1 (15 microseconds accuracy) to the Alexia 2 (10 microseconds accuracy).